Florida: Higher education

+The University of Miami in Coral Gables is one of the top private research universities in the U.S. Florida's first private university, Stetson University in DeLand, was founded in 1883.

+As of 2023, three universities in Florida are members of the Association of American Universities: University of Florida, University of Miami and University of South Florida.

 Sports

 Florida has three NFL teams, two MLB teams, two NBA teams, two NHL teams, and two MLS teams.
 Florida gained its first permanent major-league professional sports team in 1966 when the American Football League added the Miami Dolphins.
 Florida has given professional sports franchises some subsidies in the form of tax breaks since 1991.

 About half of all Major League Baseball teams conduct spring training in the state, with teams informally organized into the "Grapefruit League".
 Throughout MLB history, other teams have held spring training in Florida.

 NASCAR (headquartered in Daytona Beach) begins all three of its major auto racing series in Florida at Daytona International Speedway in February, featuring the Daytona 500.
 Daytona also has the Coke Zero Sugar 400 NASCAR race weekend in August.
 NASCAR also has a race weekend at Homestead-Miami Speedway in Homestead in October.
 The 24 Hours of Daytona is one of the world's most prestigious endurance auto races.
 The Grand Prix of St. Petersburg and Grand Prix of Miami have held IndyCar races as well.

 Florida is a major golf hub.
-The PGA of America is headquartered in Palm Beach Gardens, the PGA Tour is headquartered in Ponte Vedra Beach, and the LPGA is headquartered in Daytona Beach.
+The PGA of America is headquartered in Palm Beach Gardens, the PGA Tour is headquartered in Ponte Vedra Beach (a Jacksonville suburb) and the LPGA is headquartered in Daytona Beach.
 The Players Championship, WGC-Cadillac Championship, Arnold Palmer Invitational, Honda Classic and Valspar Championship are PGA Tour rounds.

 Florida has teams in all five American major league sports.
 Florida's most recent major-league team, Inter Miami, began play in MLS in 2020.

 The Miami Masters is an ATP World Tour Masters 1000 and WTA Premier tennis event, whereas the Delray Beach International Tennis Championships is an ATP World Tour 250 event.

 There are minor league baseball, football, basketball, ice hockey, soccer and indoor football teams based in Florida.
-Ben Hill Griffin Stadium is the largest football stadium in Florida, the 12th largest stadium in American college football, and the 18th largest stadium in the world, as measured by its official seating capacity of 88,548—though, it has often held over 90,000 for Florida's home football games.
+Ben Hill Griffin Stadium is the largest football stadium in Florida, the 12th-largest stadium in college football, and the 18th-largest stadium in the world, as measured by its official seating capacity of 88,548—though, it has often held over 90,000 for Florida's home football games.

 Florida's universities have a number of collegiate sport programs.
 Major college football programs include the Florida State Seminoles and Miami Hurricanes of the Atlantic Coast Conference, and the Florida Gators of the Southeastern Conference.
 Since 1996, Florida has added four additional teams to the ranks of Division I FBS: UCF Knights, South Florida Bulls, Florida Atlantic Owls and FIU Panthers.